 The American avant-garde of the 20th century left an indelible imprint on the art world, transcending national boundaries to resonate on a global scale.
-Among the artists who embraced and reimagined the avant-garde was Canadian painter William Perehudoff (1918-2013) who harnessed the stylistic principles of abstraction to usher in a new phase of Canadian art.
+Among the artists who embraced and reimagined the avant-garde was Canadian painter William Perehudoff (1918-2013), who harnessed the stylistic principles of abstraction to usher in a new phase of Canadian art.
 His unique style and his interactions with American artists and critics allowed him to contribute to the ongoing dialogue of the avant-garde, bridging the gap between the two countries and leaving a lasting legacy.

-Colour Field Painting & The American Avant-Garde
+Colour Field Painting and The American Avant-Garde

-“Ideally, the whole picture should be taken in at a glance; its unity should be immediately evident … a picture does not ‘come out’ the way that a story, a poem or a piece of music does.
+“Ideally, the whole picture should be taken in at a glance; its unity should be immediately evident … a picture does not ‘come out’ the way that a story, a poem, or a piece of music does.
 It’s all there at once, like a sudden revelation.” – Clement Greenberg, The Case for Abstract Art

 The Colour Field movement emerged in the 1960s and represented a decisive shift in artistic practice and ideology.
-In response to the emotive and painterly style of the Abstract Expressionists, Colour Field artists sought to redirect the course of abstraction, prioritising the formal elements of art.
+In response to the emotive and painterly style of the Abstract Expressionists, Colour Field artists sought to redirect the course of abstraction, prioritizing the formal elements of art.
 Rejecting the expressive gesturalism of their predecessors, they embarked on a quest to refine painting to its absolute fundamental qualities.

-For Colour Field artists, such as Mark Rothko, Clyfford Still and Barnett Newman, the canvas became a site of exploration where colour reigned supreme.
+For Colour Field artists, such as Mark Rothko, Clyfford Still, and Barnett Newman, the canvas became a site of exploration where colour reigned supreme.
 Their approach involved staining unprimed canvases with oil paints, creating areas of pure, uninterrupted colour that demanded the viewer’s undivided attention.
 Texture was intentionally avoided, allowing the two-dimensional surface to take precedence.
 To further challenge traditional notions of composition, they often tackled monumental scales and experimented with shaped canvases, breaking free from the constraints of rectangular formats.

 It was not until 1964 that the movement gained official recognition through the efforts of esteemed American art critic Clement Greenberg.
 Greenberg curated an exhibition titled “Post Painterly Abstraction” at the Art Gallery of Toronto, a landmark event that solidified the movement’s place within the art historical canon.
 In his writings, Greenberg praised Colour Field painters for their unwavering dedication to the exploration of colour and form.
 He saw their approach as an evolution beyond the expressive tendencies of Abstract Expressionism, emphasizing the reduction of painting to its essential elements.